iantmn/iantmn.github.io/_tabs/CV.md

 NetW - Stellendam<br>
 2016 - 2024<br>
 *NetW is an IT company specializing in managing complex IT infrastructures for medium-sized businesses.
 It provides end-to-end IT solutions, ensuring seamless operations and top-tier service.*
-- Developed and maintained in-house and client software solutions
+- Developing and maintaining in-house and client software solutions
-- Managed networks, servers, and IT infrastructure
+- Managing networks, servers, and IT infrastructure
-- Provided customer support and contributed to new product development
+- Providing customer support
 - Project and client management
 - Stakeholder management
 - Product development